magesuite/smile-docker-boilerplate/docker/templates/boilerplate/01-install.md

    ```

 Run the command `make ps` to check if all containers are up and running.
-If a container failed to start, go to [the troubleshooting section](#troubleshooting).
+If a container failed to start, please refer to [the troubleshooting section](06-troubleshooting.md).

 ## Accessing Magento